2015 Tuition Fees

 The schedule below is for all international students who are studying at Otago in 2014 and who are liable for the payment of international tuition fees.

-Please note that the fees displayed for Commerce subjects in the above schedule apply only to international students enrolling for the first time at the University in 2014 or to previously enrolled international students who are starting a new qualification in 2014.
-If you are continuing study for the same qualification in 2014 and will take papers from Commerce subjects, the following schedule details the applicable fees for 2014.
+Please note that the fees displayed for Commerce subjects in the above schedule apply to all international students for the first time at the University in 2014 or who will enrol for the first time in 2015.
+They will also apply to students enrolled at Otago in 2013 who are starting a new qualification in 2015 or who are taking longer than the minimum time needed to complete their qualification.
+For all other students taking papers from Commerce subjects, the schedule below details the applicable fees for 2015.

 Note that these schedules provide a general estimate of the tuition fees only.
 Each amount listed in the schedule represents the tuition fee for a normal full-time course comprised entirely of papers from the specified subject area.
 Generally, your total tuition is made up of the collective fees for each paper for which you are enrolled.
 In practice, a year's course may comprise papers from more than one subject category, such as a mixture of Commerce and Science papers.